elsargentpepper/elsargentpepper/README.md

 ## Hello!
-I am Elsa Portilla, also know as elsargentpepper
+I am Elsa Portilla also know as elsargentpepper

 ### About me

-👁️‍🗨️ Bilingual - Audio Visual Production - Learning to code at [Platzi](https://platzi.com/)
+👁️‍🗨️ Bilingual - Audio Visual Producer - Learning to code at [Platzi](https://platzi.com/)

 🔭 I’m working on becoming a Frontend Developer